 When you spend a lot of time looking at craft booths, one thing you quickly realize is there is a whole lot of IKEA furniture used in portable displays.
 That large white shelf is almost certainly a Kallax from IKEA.
 The large, 16 shelf version of these shelves isn't practical for a smaller show (this booth is at a big, multi-day show), but you can get smaller models of the same shelves if you want to create a similar look.

-I own the older, Expedit, model of these shelves, and the amount of storage in them is amazing.
+I own the older, Expedit, model of these shelves, and the amount of storage they offer is amazing.

 Once again, we see a neutral, white backdrop used as the foundation of the booth.